I am a British-born artist who has been living in New Zealand since the end of 1999.

 Since graduating from a Contemporary Arts degree course in the late 90’s , I have been making creative work of all kinds, including installation, performance, video, photographs and interactive projects.
 I have exhibited artwork in places as far afield as the UK, New Zealand, Poland, Spain and Greece.

 I’m pretty passionate about all creative areas; in my spare time I play with AKSamba – a massed percussion band, and was formerly one of 5 percussionists with Batucada Sound Machine.
 I also form one part of a 5-part acappella group called Treblemakers.
-We arrange and sing popular songs, from the slightly folky Leisure Society to the blatantly commercial Beyoncé and everything in between.
-Sometime we play ukulele too.
+We arrange and sing popular songs, from indie Radiohead to blatantly commercial Beyoncé and everything in between.
+Sometimes we play ukulele too.
 I have also been known to play French Horn with Brassouls and Labrophonic (both Kingsley Melhuish creations).

 My brain copes well with languages, it seems.
 Years of learning French at school left me with a deeply ingrained understanding of the language which manifests as ‘managing to communicate quite well’ when the need arises.
 I learned Spanish as an adult and spent a few extended periods of time in Spain, which has left me with pretty good comprehension.
 I also studied Te Reo Māori for two years at Te Wānanga O Aotearoa.
 Their teaching method was accelerated learning, which was amazing for making the words and concepts get in and stay there.
 Though it has been a while since I finished the course, I still feel as though I could give a pretty reasonable mihi.